-Squire Affinity Stratocaster – Great Value in a Starter Guitar
+Squire Affinity Stratocaster – Great Bang for the Buck

 The Squire Affinity Stratocaster has been one of the most popular entry level electric guitars for the past several years and for good reason.
 Given it’s price point, it offers and very decent level of quality, play-ability, and tone.
 New models go for less than $200 and you can always find them used on Craigslist for $100 or less.
 So if you have an itch to find out if you have the desire and work ethic to become the next Clapton or Hendrix, the Affinity Strat gives you a way to do so without breaking the bank.
 Of course you’ll be needing an amp and a few other accessories, but they sell these in kits at very reasonable prices.
 Of course you can always pick up a budget priced amp on Craigslist and you won’t be out much money at all.